siwill22/agegrid-0.1/README.md

 Repository contains a workflow to generate age grids from a topological plate reconstruction

-The entire workflow can be launched using the python file '05_Complete.py'
+The entire workflow can be launched using the python file '05_Complete.py', with a config file specified as an input argument, for example:

+    python 05_Complete.py config_M16.yml

 The inputs are contained in a config file <filename>.yaml, where you enter all the necessary input parameters (input file names and directories, values that define the age range, grid resolution, etc...)